Cattekwaad/IRTF-HRPC/draft-research.md

 : Absence of centralised points of control – a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}

 Permissionless innovation
-: The freedom and ability of to freely create and deploy new protocols on top of the communications constructs that currently exist
+: The freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist

 Privacy
 : The right of an entity (normally a person), acting in its own behalf, to determine the degree to which it will interact with its environment, including the degree to which the entity is willing to share its personal information with others. {{RFC4949}}